-If you’re visiting Montreal this year, will you be using the Metro subway to get around the city?
-After all, gas prices at an all-time high not only in the U.S. but also in Canada.
-What’s more, car rental prices remain quite high and you’ll have to obey Canadian traffic laws.
-If that’s not enough, do you want to pay for hotel parking as well?
-The solution then, is to give the Montreal Metro a try.
-In fact, it might be easier than you think and certainly far less expensive.
+If you visit Montreal this year, will you use the Metro subway to get around the city?
+After all, gas prices are at an all-time high in the U.S. and Canada.
+Moreover, car rental prices remain relatively high, and you must obey Canadian traffic laws.
+If that’s not enough, do you also want to pay for hotel parking?
+The solution, then, is to give the Montreal Metro a try.
+It might be easier than you think and certainly far less expensive.

 About The Montreal Metro

-Opened in 1966, the Montreal Metro features one of the largest rapid transit systems in North America.
-In fact, only one subway system in America is busier today than the Montreal Metro.
-To put this in more detail, only New York, Mexico City and Toronto have busier transit systems.
+Opened in 1966, the Montreal Metro features one of North America’s largest rapid transit systems.
+Only one subway system in America is busier today than the Montreal Metro.
+To put this in more detail, only New York, Mexico City, and Toronto have busier transit systems.
 Even more impressive is that Montreal has significantly more ridership than larger transit systems like the Washington DC Metro and Chicago L.

 Société de transport de Montreal (STM)

 STM is the parent agency of the Metro subway service.
 In addition to Metro, STM oversees the bus and paratransit service.
-In addition, STM provides a taxibus, providing service to areas not reached by fixed route bus service.
-STM further makes connections to a broader network of transit agencies in the greater Montreal area.
-Namely, the transit agencies of neighboring communities like Laval and Longueil, commuter rail, Via Rail and Amtrak.
+STM also provides a taxibus, which serves areas not reached by fixed-route bus service.
+STM further makes connections to a broader network of transit agencies in the greater Montreal area, including the transit agencies of neighboring communities like Laval and Longueil, commuter rail, Via Rail, and Amtrak.

 Note: New Service: REM

-A new light rail system is currently under development in Montreal.
+A new light rail system is under development in Montreal.
 The Réseau Express Métropolitain (REM) is expected to partially open this year.
-Managed by STM it is considered the area’s largest public transit project in 50 years.
-Upon launching, REM will connect to the Blue, Green and Orange Metro lines.
+Managed by STM, it is considered the area’s largest public transit project in 50 years.
+Upon launching, REM will connect to the Blue, Green, and Orange Metro lines.

 Related: See Montreal’s Top Attractions With A Passeport MTL